 - Ferment at room temperature for 1-2 weeks (if your house is on the warmer side, you’ll ferment at room temperature for less time).
 Then move to the fridge where you will leave it an additional 9-10 weeks.

 Caraway Kraut & The GAPS Diet

 Sauerkraut made of things other than just cabbage and salt are allowed on the GAPS Diet.
-Any addition, of course, needs to be GAPS-legal and tolerated by the individual.
+Any addition, of course, needs to be GAPS-legal and tolerated by the individual consuming the kraut.
 The same rules as “regular kraut” apply–start with only the juice of the ferment if necessary and slowly work your way up.

 Most GAPS patients have multiple infections including parasitic ones.
 These patients also have an increased need for vitamins and minerals.
 Fermented foods are a very important part of the diet, and sauerkraut is one that should definitely be included.
 This short list of fermented foods for candida can also be helpful if you’re having trouble deciding which kinds of ferments to try next!

 If you suffer from histamine intolerance, definitely get anaerobic fermenting vessels such as a Pickl-It and ferment your sauerkraut for 12 weeks or more.
 Here’s a list of fermenting supplies I recommend.

 Sauerkraut is amazing for many GAPS complaints such as constipation, diarrhea, low stomach acidity, issues digesting fat, heartburn, indigestion, stomach aches, detoxification and more.

 The addition of caraway seeds definitely adds to these benefits!

 Do you really ferment sauerkraut for 12 weeks+?